 EBBORN LAW GRADUATE INTERNSHIP PROGRAMME

-Next internship starts 16 September 2018.
-Applications open on 1 August.
+Next internship starts 30 September 2019.
+Applications will open on 01 September, through Student Job Search.

 Training for Excellence